John de Burnham

-John de Burnham (died 1363) was an English-born cleric, judge and Crown official who spent much of his career in Ireland.
+John de Burnham, or John Brunham (died 1363) was an English-born cleric, judge and Crown official who spent much of his career in Ireland.
 He held office as Lord High Treasurer of Ireland and Chief Baron of the Irish Exchequer.
-He spent many years trying to clear himself of charges of corruption, which seem to have been the invention of malicious colleagues.
+He spent many years defending himself against charges of corruption, which seem to have been the invention of malicious colleagues.

 Early life

 He was the son of William Burnham of Norfolk, and was probably born in one of the groups of adjacent villages called the Norfolk Burnhams.
+He had the title "Master", which at the time meant that he had a University degree.
 He took holy orders, and his first benefice was a living in Lincolnshire.
 He became parish priest of Felmersham, Bedfordshire in 1333 and was named as a tax assessor for the same county, and also for Buckinghamshire, in 1340.
-He was a member of the Royal Household from the 1320s onwards, and gained great experience in the field of finance, especially in army accounts.
+He was a member of the Royal Household from the 1320s onwards.
+He was Treasurer to the Prince of Wales, and gained great experience in the field of finance, especially army accounts.